Let’s ask an awkward, difficult, and at times piercing question: What motivates your ambition? Is it selfish?

 7. It’s Really Hard to Say No

-If you’re trying to build a personal kingdom, it’s hard to say no. FOMO can drive you so badly you lose the mission in the process.
+If you’re trying to build a personal kingdom, it’s hard to say no. FOMO (Fear Of Missing Out) can drive you so badly that you lose the mission in the process.

-I still struggle with saying no (podcast listeners will know I often ask my podcasts guests how they have mastered the art of saying no), but I’m getting better at it.
+I still struggle with saying no (podcast listeners will know I often ask my podcast guests how they have mastered the art of saying no), but I’m getting better at it.

 When I really drill down, I see that what I’m most worried about is what I might be missing out on.
 And you know what?
 That’s not the most important thing.